uviclibraries/html-css/act-1.md

 - Underneath the open `<html>` tag, type the following: `<head>`.
 - The `<head>` tag holds metadata (data about data) on our file, such as the page's title, but we’ll get to that later.
 - Note that your text editor may automatically indent new tags by default.
 Indenting tags, especially within other tags, makes code more readable and orderly.
-- VCS might have already done this for you by default, but let's add our closing head tag, as follows: `</head>`.
+- Sublime might have already done this for you by default, but let's add our closing head tag, as follows: `</head>`.
 - Be sure to indent the closed `</head>` tag the same as the open <`head>` tag.
 - Make sure that both `<head></head>` tags are within the `<html>` tags.
 - Next, we want to create one set of open and closed `<body>` tags.
 The content within the <`body>` tags is where the main content of a website is held.